HewlettPackard/Docker-SimpliVity/ops/README.md

 ## Isolate swarm nodes to a specific team
 With Docker EE Advanced, you can enable physical isolation of resources by organizing nodes into collections and granting Scheduler access for different users.
 To control access to nodes, move them to dedicated collections where you can grant access to specific users, teams, and organizations.

-More information about this subject can be found here: : https://docs.docker.com/datacenter/ucp/2.2/guides/access-control/isolate-volumes-between-teams/.
+More information about this subject can be found at: https://docs.docker.com/datacenter/ucp/2.2/guides/access-control/isolate-volumes-between-teams/.

 # Central Logging